 Struggling with Tooth Loss?

-If you are contending with the difficulties of tooth loss, then contact your our office today.
-Dr. Beard will be glad to meet with you and examine your current oral condition in order to determine if you are a qualified candidate for implants.
+If you are suffering with the difficulties of tooth loss, then contact your our office today.
+Dr. Beard will be glad to meet with you and examine your current oral health in order to determine if you are a qualified candidate for implants.
 Please contact Fremaux Dental today if you have any questions or concerns, or if you’re ready to schedule an appointment.
 We’re located in Slidell, LA, right across from Fremaux Town Center, and patients from the Northshore and all over Southeast Louisiana are always welcome.